ADHD and Autism Assessments for Adults

 • Professional documentation suitable for workplace, educational, or legal contexts

-The feedback session is included in the comprehensive report fee.
-During this session, we review your report together, discuss what the findings mean for you, and explore next steps.
+During the feedback session, we review your report together, discuss what the findings mean for your life, and explore next steps.

 The Assessment Process